petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - This is an advanced setting used when integrating custom hardware or macros that read digital inputs.
 - You must know the I/O port number that corresponds to the physical pin on your controller.
+- Use the `$PINS` command to list all pins including auxiliary I/O ports.
+- `$PINSTATE` command can be used to check pin capabilities and current state.

 ---